mvs-develop/dev.bitshares.works/docs/bts_guide/migration/howto-exporting-wallet.rst

 .. note:: The exported wallet file will be encrypted with your pass phrase!
           Make sure to remember it when trying to use that file again!
 .. note:: If you are on Windows and your file path tries to access the C drive
-          directly (e.g. C:\keys.json) you might need to run the BitShares client as an administrator.
+          directly (e.g. C:\keys.json) you might need to run the DNA client as an administrator.
 So the least complicated option will be to aim for the desktop as in the example above.